iceblade112/TrickEmu/README.md

 # TrickEmu
-TrickEmu is a WIP emulator for Trickster Online 0.50 licensed under AGPLv3.
+TrickEmu is a WIP emulator for Trickster Online 0.50 coded in C# and licensed under AGPLv3.
+TrickEmu compiles with Mono.
 Any complaints about the license go to [@PyroSamurai](https://github.com/PyroSamurai).

 The "TEMethods" project is not ready for release yet, but it *should* be added in the future.
 For now, it is easily recreatable.

+### Requirements

+* MySQL Connector for .NET
+* Xamarin Studio/MonoDevelop (with modifications) or Microsoft Visual Studio 2015

 ### TO-DO
 Pretty much everything except for the finished stuff.
 The list includes: